formlio/forml/docs/io.rst

 ForML comes with a unique approach to data access.
 For projects to be truly portable, they must not be coupled directly with any specific data storages or formats.
-Accessing an explicit instance of a dataset as well as interpretation of its particular structure can't be part of the ML solution implemented as a ForML project.
+Accessing an explicit instance of a dataset as well as interpreting its particular structure can't be part of the ML solution implemented as a ForML project.
 Instead, the solution has to work with an abstract representation of the relevant logical dataset, which only at runtime gets resolved using its actual provider (if available).